barahi/barahi/README.md

 ### What should be included in your PR?
 **Title:**
-`Request for site access: <your-preferred-site-name.barahi.space`
+`Request for site access: <your-preferred-site-name>.barahi.space`

 **Description**
 The description template will be provided when you create a PR to this repository.
 Please fill out any necessary information in that description.
+Please do not forget to add the link to your current repository.

 **Changes**
 In your PR description add your changes to this `README.md` file by adding your site to this list of sites we have below.